 10. Celebrate Late

-OK, this one's extreme, but if you're really trying to save money and you're not religious, try celebrating later than usual.
-Push your big Christmas dinner back a few days and you can take advantage of all kinds of reduced food and drink items, plus you can buy gifts in the Boxing Day sales.
-On top of this, if you work a job where people are required to work on 25 Dec., you can be the one to make double or triple pay.
+OK, this one's extreme, but if you're really trying to save money and you're not religious or restricted by work holiday, try celebrating later than usual.
+Push your big Christmas dinner back just a few days and you can take advantage of all kinds of reduced food and drink items, plus you can buy gifts in the Boxing Day sales.
+On top of this, if you have a job where people are required to work on Dec 25., you can be the one to make double or triple pay.
 Needless to say, this is perhaps an idea for adult-only households (unless you have very understanding kids)!